Junkyard (band): Post-breakup/reformation

 Roach founded Borracho with members of Promise and Dogs D'Amour, while Gates formed 99 lbs.
 Muzingo formed Catfish and later Battery Club.
 Baker, who had already become a veteran of the punk rock scene prior to joining Junkyard, went on to join Bad Religion.

-A live Junkyard album was issued in 2000, and Baker, Roach, Muzingo and Muscat reformed the band, with Tim Mosher (guitar/vocals) added to the line-up.
-A tour of Japan followed, with Dogs D'Amour guitarist Jo Dog added to the line-up for these dates.
-The new line-up recorded the 2003 mini-album Tried and True, comprising a mixture of old and new songs.
+A live Junkyard album, Shut Up – We're Trying to Practice!, was issued in 2000, and Baker, Roach, Muzingo and Muscat reformed the band, with Tim Mosher (guitar/vocals) added to the lineup.
+A tour of Japan followed, with Dogs D'Amour guitarist Jo Dog added to the lineup for these dates.
+The new lineup recorded the 2003 mini-album Tried and True, comprising a mixture of old and new songs.

-Since 2000, the band has toured Europe twice, co-headlined the Serie Z festival (in the south of Spain) with acts that were very complimentary of the way the band should have been marketed (other bands on the festival were The Hellacopters, The Quireboys, The Wildhearts, Radio Birdman, Georgia Satellites, Michelle Gun Elephant, Nine Pound Hammer and Reverend Horton Heat). and have played a handful of shows domestically in Austin, Tulsa, Los Angeles to name a few.
+Since 2000, the band has toured Europe twice, co-headlined the Serie Z festival (in the south of Spain) with acts that were very complimentary of the way the band should have been marketed (other bands on the festival were The Hellacopters, The Quireboys, The Wildhearts, Radio Birdman, Georgia Satellites, Michelle Gun Elephant, Nine Pound Hammer and Reverend Horton Heat), and have played a handful of shows domestically in Austin, Tulsa, and Los Angeles to name a few.

 In 2008, the band released an album of previously unreleased material, originally recorded for a 1987 demo that helped get them signed to Geffen.
-The album is titled Put it on Ten and Pull the Knobs Off!.
+The album is titled Put It on Ten and Pull the Knobs Off!

-On July 10, 2015, Junkyard released two brand-new songs, "Faded" b/w The River", on Unison Music Group, with a CD single and 7" vinyl following in late August.
+On July 10, 2015, Junkyard released two new songs, "Faded" b/w The River", on Unison Music Group, with a CD single and 7" vinyl following in late August.

-On April 21, 2017, the band's first studio album in 26 years, High Water, on Acetate Records.
+On April 21, 2017, the band released its first studio album in almost 20 years, High Water, on Acetate Records.

 On November 22, 2019, Junkyard released a studio album recorded in 1992, Old Habits Die Hard.

-On September 10, 2021, Junkyard released another new single, "Lifer", b/w "Last of a Dying Breed".
+On September 10, 2021, Junkyard released another new single, "Lifer" b/w "Last of a Dying Breed."

+At the age of 59 vocalist David Roach died of cancer on August 1, 2025.

 Side projects

-Outside of Junkyard, members of the band remain actively involved in individual projects: Gates with his solo outfit "Chris Gates and Gatesville," based out of Austin (Gates on Gatesville: "Once it got to be time to put a band together, fate and a bunch of mutual friends sent guitar wiz Tony Redman my way.
+Outside of Junkyard, members of the band remain actively involved in individual projects: Gates with his solo outfit "Chris Gates and Gatesville", based out of Austin (Gates on Gatesville: "Once it got to be time to put a band together, fate and a bunch of mutual friends sent guitar wiz Tony Redman my way.
 Our first meeting was where Gatesville really began.
 The more we play together, the more we push each other and the music to see just what we can wring out of'er.
 The band went through a couple of line-up changes until we found Scott Womack on bass and Paul Soliz on drums.
 Once this line-up came together the band and the music took on a life of its own."); Baker with Bad Religion and Mosher with his outfit, The Light Brigade.